High order recombination and an application to cubature on Wiener space

-In general the right hand side of the inequality in Theorem \ref{eq1} is not sufficient to directly obtain a good error bound for the approximation of the expectation, in particular if $f$ is only assumed to be Lipschitz the estimate appears useless.
+In general, the right-hand side of the inequality in Theorem \ref{eq1} is not sufficient to directly obtain a good error bound for the approximation of the expectation, in particular if $f$ is only assumed to be Lipschitz, the estimate appears useless.
 So, instead of approximating

 in one step, one considers a partition $\mathcal{D}$ of the interval $[0,T]$